 Our Phlebotomy training program will prepare you to draw blood samples from patients in a clinical laboratory or public health setting and prepares you for a national certification exam.
 The program combines 64 hours of classroom instruction with a 40-hour phlebotomy externship to provide you with practical experience (Externship hours vary by state).
-Over the course of four months, you will gain exposure to on-the-job duties that include drawing blood samples from patients, producing quality laboratory results, gaining the trust and confidence of patients, and much more.
+Over the course of five months, you will gain exposure to on-the-job duties that include drawing blood samples from patients, producing quality laboratory results, gaining the trust and confidence of patients, and much more.

 Payment Plans & Scholarships are widely available.

 Schedule / Duration

 Finish in 5 months with day or evening schedules available

 Make anywhere from $9 to $20 per hour as a Phlebotomy Technician

 Over 150 classroom locations nationwide

 Attend a helpful information session about this program

 Fees: Fees vary by partner.
 Check Class Schedules to find a program near you.